strangerstudios/pmpro-woocommerce/readme.txt

 == Changelog ==
 = 1.2.10 =
-* Fixed bug when applying membership discounts to membership products and subscriptoins.
+* BUG: Fixed bug when applying membership discounts to membership products and subscriptoins.
+* BUG: Fixed warnings on edit membership level page.

 = 1.2.9 =
 * Hooking into scheduled_subscription_end_of_prepaid_term to cancel PMPro memberships for manually renewing WooCommerce Subscriptions when they hit expiration.